Extinction135/TSK/Structure.md

 ## Architecture
-The architecture of DungeonRun is best described as functional OOP.
+The architecture is best described as a cross between OOP and Functional programming.
 Great care has been taken to seperate data from functionality.
-However, functionality is grouped into logical global classes.
+However, functionality is grouped into classes.
 Data is passed to these classes methods, from anywhere in the codebase.
-I found this approach reduced the number of instances in the program.
-Subjectively, I think it also makes it easier to reason about program state.
+Methods attempt to be pure, but this is not always true.
 A great deal of effort has been made to keep the codebase small, clear, and fast.